Tonguardorg/devdoc/ongoing-monitoring.md

 Remember the `id` of the rule you want to use

-6. Finally, add desired address under monitoring.
+6. Finally, add the desired address under monitoring.
 Yet you can add only 1 address per request.
-Using access token trigger the endpoint below.
+Using the access token triggers the endpoint below.
 You can pass `address` in EQ or UQ format.
 `comment` is optional and can be skipped.
-For `monitoring_user_rule_id` use id received in 5.
+For `monitoring_user_rule_id` use the id received in 5.

 ```
 POST /v1/monitoring/address_under_rule